-If we look closely at the two bigger boards, we find that although both boards are by J. Jacques & Son, but the printing is finer on the game on the left.
+If we look closely at the two bigger boards, we find that although both boards are by J. Jacques & Son, the printing is finer on the "canonical" version of the game.
 On the other hand, the board in the boxed edition is smaller and the drawing is much coarser.

 There are also (at least) three slightly different versions of the rules (see below).

 The game represents a race from London to the Anchor's pub at Ripley.

 In case you did not know, "Ripley is a village in Surrey, which grew on the main A3 road from London to Portsmouth. [...]
 In the 1870s cycling also became a popular activity in the South of England and Ripley was a convenient distance from London so that many cyclists would stop there for a break at the Anchor Inn.
 Sisters Annie and Harriet Dibble encouraged the cyclists so much that, in some years in the following decade, their visitors book was signed with over 7000 names - all arriving on penny-farthings or boneshakers."
 (That was from the Wikipedia)